microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/discovery.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 In addition to the :ref:`placeholder values` listed above, hosts can optionally append an ``sc`` query string
 parameter to the action URLs.
-This parameter is called the session context and if provided, will be passed back to
+This parameter is called the session context and, if provided, will be passed back to
 the host in subsequent :ref:`CheckFileInfo` and :ref:`CheckFolderInfo` calls in the **X-WOPI-SessionContext** request
 header.
 There is no defined limit for the length of this string; however, since it is passed on the query string, it
 is subject to the overall Office Online URL length limit of 2047 bytes.